 Program Level Abstract

 At the Program Level of the Framework, the efforts of some number of Agile teams are aligned and integrated to create larger value to serve the needs of the enterprise and its stakeholders.
-To scale Agile at this level, we’ll need to scale the three prime constructs: value, teams, and timebox.
+To scale Agile at this level, we’ll scale the three prime constructs: value, teams, and timebox.

 Value – Additional constructs are needed to describe system behavior at the higher levels of abstraction necessitated by larger system complexity.
 These are:

 - the features of a system in the program backlog